wp-plugins/youtube-channel/readme.txt

 If you don't wish to pay for enhancements (then you don't care would that be implemented in a week, month, year or so), then send new [Support topic](https://wordpress.org/support/plugin/youtube-channel) with *Topic title* in format **[Feature Request] ...**

 == Changelog ==
+= 3.0.8.1 (2015-06-07) =
+* Fix: Migrate deprecated widget options
+* Add: Notice about changed shortcode parameters
+* Add: Message if access to resource is forbidden (private Liked or Favourited videos)

 = 3.0.8 (2015-06-07) =
 * Fix: Undefined and deprecated global options
 * Add: Global option to disable builtin Lightbox (Video tab)